markets/awesome-ruby/README.md

 * [Huginn](https://github.com/cantino/huginn) - Huginn is a system for building agents that perform automated tasks for you online.
 * [Neovim](https://github.com/alexgenco/neovim-ruby) - Ruby bindings for Neovim to make your own neovim editor plugins in Ruby.
 * [Runbook](https://github.com/braintree/runbook) - A framework and Ruby DSL for progressive system automation.

+## Breadcrumbs

+* [Breadcrumbs on Rails](https://github.com/weppos/breadcrumbs_on_rails) - A simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
+* [Gretel](https://github.com/lassebunk/gretel) - A Ruby on Rails plugin that makes it easy yet flexible to create breadcrumbs.
+* [loaf](https://github.com/peter-murach/loaf) - Manages and displays breadcrumb trails in Rails app - lean & mean.
+* [Simple Navigation](https://github.com/codeplant/simple-navigation) - A ruby gem for creating navigation (html list, link list or breadcrumbs with multiple levels) for your Rails 2, 3 & 4, Sinatra or Padrino.

 ## Bussiness logic